- Search The Registry

 - My Account

 *The birth of Forest Whitaker in 1961 is marked on this date.
-He is an African American actor, producer and director of film, stage and television.
+He is a Black actor, producer, and director of film, stage, and television.